alexpovel/latex-cookbook/README.md

 - **Be consistent**.
 Even if you pull your own custom stuff, at least be consistent in doing so.
   This makes things predictable, the code will be easier to read, and also more easily changed programmatically.
-  GUN/Linux and by extension Windows using
+  GNU/Linux and by extension Windows using
   [Windows Subsystem for Linux](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) has a very wide range of tools that make search, and search-and-replace, and various other operations for plain text files easy.
+  The same is true for similar tools in IDEs.
   However, if the text is scattered and the style was mangled and fragmented into various sub-styles, this becomes very hard.
   For example, one person might use `$<math>$` for inline-LaTeX math, another the